 At any point after a formal complaint is filed involving a student respondent, and before charges are resolved by the College following the conclusion of the formal grievance process, either party may ask the Title IX Coordinator to suspend the formal grievance process and attempt to utilize Babson's informal resolution (IR) processes to reach a non-disciplinary resolution agreement between or among the parties.
+The Title IX Coordinator has discretion to determine if initiating an Informal Resolution process is appropriate, even if requested by one or both parties.
+The Title IX Coordinator will assess requests to initiate an informal resolution process with consideration of factors including the severity of alleged violations of Policy, the potential risks to College community members, and the interests of the parties.

-Upon receiving any party's request to attempt IR, the Title IX Coordinator will notify the other party of the request and ask whether they also wish to attempt an informal resolution.
+After receiving any party's request to attempt IR, if the Title IX Coordinator determines a matter may be potentially resolved through informal resolution, the Title IX Coordinator will notify the other party of the request and ask whether they also wish to attempt an informal resolution.
 If both parties in any grievance process involving a student respondent inform the Title IX Coordinator in writing that they wish to suspend the formal grievance process to attempt IR, the Title IX Coordinator will issue written notification to each of the parties regarding: